 QD-OLED is still in its initial stages.
 Only Sony and Samsung TVs use it, and Dell/Alienware on one gaming monitor.
 W

 We’ll keep monitoring the tech as it matures and if it fixes the issues with OLED.

 Okay, this bit is important, and it’s all to do with things you already know.
 After all, who knows your living room better than you?

-Got a room with high ambient light levels?
-You’ll probably want an LCD or the newer QLED versions.
+Have a room with high ambient light levels?
+You’ll probably want an LCD or a QLED.
 That’s because LCD-based panels can be up to twice the brightness of OLED.